Aura Parental Controls Review 2026: Unique and Tailored Protection

 The Aura Parental Controls dashboard provides a daily summary of your child's screen time usage, online activity, and online history.
 If you click through on any of these sections, you'll find more information on your child's daily usage.

-We also received a week in review report, which listed how long our child was online and their top apps.
-Aura also shares trends on app usage, like how our child had increased their YouTube usage by 15.38%.
+We also received a Week in Review report, which listed how long our child was online and their top apps.
+This report highlights screen time and app usage trends, like how our child increased their YouTube watching by over 160%.

-Aura has newly launched Balance, which is an innovative way to review your children's online activity.
-Balance will record your kid's online routines and will start pointing out trends, like changes in their social interactions or sleeping habits.
+Aura has newly launched Online Wellbeing, which is an innovative way to review your children's online activity.
+Online Wellbeing will record your child's online routines and will start pointing out trends, like changes in their social interactions or sleeping habits.

-For the Balance Overview to analyze our child and populate insights, we needed to test Aura Parental Controls for at least one week.
+For the Online Wellbeing Overview to analyze our child and populate insights, we needed to test Aura Parental Controls for at least one week.
 At the end of this period, Aura determined that our child's social persona is a Focused Texter.

 Aura Parental Controls Balance tab showing social persona details (Focused Texter)

-There's a brief description on the Social tab but we selected the circled i button in the top-right corner for a meatier explanation.
+There’s a brief description on the Social tab, but we selected the circled “i” button in the top-right corner for a more detailed explanation.
 Aura explained that these personas are determined based on the following:

 • Total screen time and sessions